LBNL-UCB-STI/beam/docs/inputs.rst

 One can add multiple different RH fleets into the array **beam.agentsim.agents.rideHail.managers** above.

 * name: RH manager name.
 It should be different for each RH config.
 RH vehicles prefer parking on parking zones with reservedFor parameter equals to this value.
 A person can be subscribed to a limited set of RH fleets.
 For Beam scenario one need to put a corresponding attribute (ridehail-service-subscription) to populationAttributes.xml.
 For Urbansim scenario one need to put attribute (ridehail_service_subscription) to person.csv file.
 Value of this attribute should contain a comma separated list of RH manager names.
 If this attribute is not set then the person subscribes to all the RH fleets.
+* supportedModes: the list of modes this RH manager supports
 * initialization.initType: type of ridehail fleet initialization
 * initialization.procedural.vehicleTypePrefix: the vehicle type prefix that indicates ridehail vehicles
 * initialization.procedural.vehicleTypeId: default ridehail vehicle type
 * initialization.procedural.fractionOfInitialVehicleFleet: Defines the # of ride hailing agents to create, this ration is multiplied by the parameter total number of household vehicles to determine the actual number of drivers to create.
 Agents begin the simulation located at or near the homes of existing agents, uniformly distributed.
 * initialization.procedural.initialLocation.name: the way to set the initial location for ride-hail vehicles (HOME, RANDOM_ACTIVITY, UNIFORM_RANDOM, ALL_AT_CENTER, ALL_IN_CORNER)
 * initialization.procedural.initialLocation.home.radiusInMeters: radius within which the initial location is taken
+* initialization.procedural.vehicleAdjustmentMethod: determines which vehicle type to use for an initialized ride-hail vehicle.
+Possible values: UNIFORM, INCOME_BASED, SINGLE_TYPE.
 * initialization.filePath: this file is loaded when initialization.initType is "FILE"
 * initialization.parking.filePath: parking zones defined for ridehail fleet; it may be empty.
 * stopFilePath: an optional file that contains ride-hail stop coordinates.
 If this file is set then the ride-hail vehicles